sezanzeb/input-remapper/README.md

 - `m` modifies
 - `.` executes two actions behind each other

-For a list of supported keystrokes, check the output of `xmodmap -pke`
+For a list of supported keystrokes and their names, check the output of `xmodmap -pke`

 ## Git Installation